How to BEST Explore the

 Located in such a diverse and populated area of the Hudson Valley, such as Poughkeepsie, NY makes the Children’s Museum easily accessible to many.

-Download my #1 Resource for Hudson Valley Explorers where you are guaranteed to have an Epic time for $10 or less p/p!
+Download my #1 Resource for Hudson Valley Explorers where you are guaranteed to have an Epic time for FREE!

 Poughkeepsie is located along the Hudson River and is a city that is easy to find.
 A short drive North from Westchester County sits the city of Poughkeepsie, NY.
 Even if you don’t have a car, Poughkeepsie is easy to get to by train (see below).